 We cite these books as good examples of material on the scriptural and historical case for Christian Universalism.
 There is a variety to choose from to fit your preference, from a focus on theological, biblical, and historical scholarship, to more biographical personal journeys, or a combination.
 Don’t miss the “Old Classics” at the bottom!

 …oh, and thanks for supporting the CUA through these affiliate links.

 CU BOOKS BY CUA MEMBERS:

 Christian Universalism: God’s Good News For All People

-By Eric Stetson
+by Eric Stetson

 (2008, Sparkling Bay Books.
-144 pages — paperback)
+144 pages — print)

 Founder of the Christian Universalist Association, Eric wrote this short introduction to Christian Universalism for a general audience.
 Eric forcefully argues for the Biblical teaching of universal salvation, responds to the most common objections, and provides a brief history of the CU faith.
 This book also serves as an overview of Christianity in general from a Universalist perspective, covering major theological themes.
 Endorsed by ministers from a diversity of denominations and backgrounds.

 Destined For Salvation: God’s Promise to Save Everyone

 by Kalen Fristad